 Still there are moments when the film attains a delirious absurdism.
 Like the image of Batman hanging from a rope ladder with a rubber shark attached to his leg while yelling Hand me the Bat Shark Repellent, Robin.
 The scene where Batman attempts to get rid of the bomb and at every turn faces ducks, boating lovers, nuns, Salvation Army Bands and frogmen is a priceless slapstick sequence that would not have gone out of place in a Buster Keaton short.
 Batman is forever lecturing Robin a series of wonderfully cod epithets on good and evil: When you think of people in weird outfits hanging around here, its amazing someone hasnt reported this place to the police, comments Robin.
 Its a low neighbourhood, full of rum pots who are used to curious sights which they attribute to alcoholic delusions, replies Batman.
 Gosh, drinkings a filthy thing isnt it Id rather be dead than unable to trust my own eyes.
 At the end, Batman and Robin realize they have made a mistake in reconstituting the council and Batman advises Let us leave inconspicuously out that window.
 At half an hour twice a week, the tv series was an enjoyable piece of surrealistic zaniness but at feature-length the joke often seems stretched.

 Adam West and Burt Ward subsequently reprised the roles of Batman and Robin in the animated tv series The New Adventures of Batman (1977-8), and the live-action tv special Legends of the Superheroes (1977).
-Batman: Return of the Caped Crusaders (2016) was an animated film in which they revived their roles.
+West and Ward subsequently revived their roles in the animated Batman: Return of the Caped Crusaders (2016) and Batman vs. Two-Face (2017).
 Return to the Batcave: The Misadventures of Adam and Burt (2003) was a live-action film parody/homage to the original where they played themselves.
 West also voiced the role of The Grey Ghost, an earlier superhero in episodes of Batman (1992-4) and Thomas Wayne in Batman: The Brave and the Bold (2008-11).